GaetanLepage/phd-manuscript/_misc/progress.typ

   - [ ] Aren't the margins OK ?\
     -> I am currently using 2.5cm everywhere.
   - [ ] Should library names (SpeechBrain, gpuRIR...) be emphasized ? (italics ?)
-  - [ ] Should the links (references to sections/papers) be in blue ?
+  - [ ] Should the links (references to sections/papers) be in blue?
   - [ ] Limit the _Table of Contents_ depth ? (currently none)
-  - [ ] Should figure captions be centered or left-align ?
+  - [ ] Should figure captions be centered or left-align?
 (I assume that table captions will them always be centered)

   *Style-related questions:*
-  - [x] Is passive style OK ? to be encouraged ? discouraged ?\
+  - [x] Is passive style OK ? to be encouraged? discouraged ?\
     Xavi: Use it when you need to.
     \<SUBJECT\> is/will be/has been \<VERB\>.